 The early symptoms of oral cancer are usually hard to diagnose.
 Based on the area oral cancer first develops, it can cause various warning signs.

-Some of the symptoms of oral cancer are:
+Here we mention some of the common symptoms of oral cancer:

 What Is Oral Cancer of the Gum?